Study exchange scholarships

-There are a number of scholarships available:
+There are a number of scholarships available.

-Grants of £600 are available for study in Australia, New Zealand, Canada, Hong Kong and Malaysia.
-Students don't need to apply as they are nominated, but they will need to accept the terms of conditions on the Application portal.
+Note: Santander grants may not be held in conjunction with the Robert Earl Scholarship, the Save and Prosper Prize or the Professional Training Grant.
+If nominated for the £1,100 study grants, you will need to accept the terms of conditions on the Application portal.
 Failure to accept these by the stated deadline will mean that you are no longer eligible.

 For a student to be eligible for the ‘Margaret Westwood Travel Bursary’ (valued at £500) he/she must be a home student preparing to undertake a semester or a full year of study either in a US or a Canadian partner university.

 To qualify for this bursary, the criteria for assessment are as follows:

 - Cross cultural awareness

 The International Engagement Office will invite the eligible students to apply and the successful candidate will be selected by a panel.

 Katarina Pogmore, a Hospitality & Tourism Management student, was awarded the Margaret Westwood Travel Grant in 2015/16 which enabled her to study at Ryerson University, Toronto for one semester.

 Mark Kawesa, Bachelor in Civil Engineering was awarded the Margaret Westwood Travel Grant in 2016/17 which enabled him to study at the University of Cincinnati, Ohio, USA for a year.